Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 Adding It All Up

-Once this process of calculating out my own adjusted earnings number is finished (and once you get the hang of it, it takes much longer to explain than it actually takes to do), I’ve got an earnings number which gives me a better picture of the ongoing, sustainable rate of earnings, and which excludes all the short-term noise and variability of the official “as reported” number.
+Once this process of calculating out my own adjusted earnings number is finished (and once you get the hang of it, it takes much longer to explain than it actually takes to do), I’ve got an earnings number which gives me a better picture of the ongoing, sustainable level of earnings, and which excludes all the short-term noise and variability of the official “as reported” number.
 If the latest financial report was an annual report, then I can just use this number directly as my “trailing 12 month” earnings figure.
 If the most recent report was a quarterly statement, then I have to go back and look at the other three quarters, calculating adjusted earnings for those quarters as well, to derive an earnings figure which encompasses the most recent 12 month period.
-This is known as “trailing earnings”, or, somewhat redundantly, “12 month trailing earnings”.
+This is known as “trailing earnings”, or “12 month trailing earnings”.
 Note that companies do not release separate fourth quarter results.
 To find out the fourth quarter results you have to calculate the annual results and then subtract out the results for the preceding 9 month period (found in the third quarter report).
+Alternately, you can also check the year end earnings news release.
+While companies do not break out their fourth quarter results in their official financial reports, they often do in their more informal news releases.

 It’s often helpful to work out your own adjusted quarterly earnings for each of the four quarters, going back several years.
 This can give you very important clues as to the seasonality of the business.
 A lot of businesses do better at certain times of the year.
 Think retailers in the run up to Christmas or pool supply companies in the summer.
 If earnings are up sharply in the most recent quarter, how much of that is an improvement in the business and how much is due to normal seasonal effects?
 You won’t know unless you collect some historical quarterly data.